olcaykursun/multiplication-drill-app/README.md

 # Multiplication Drill Generator

-A Streamlit-based application for generating customizable multiplication worksheets for students.
+A Streamlit-based application for generating customizable multiplication worksheets for elementary school students.
 This tool helps teachers create engaging exercises, including easy and hard questions, with options to download worksheets as PDFs.

 ## Features
 - Automatically generates multiplication questions.